OctopusDeploy/blog/blog/2018-05/octopus-spaces-blog-series-kick-off.md

 Octopus was originally designed with small teams in mind.
 Everything is at the global level: Projects, Environments, Lifecycles, Variable Sets, etc.

-In large organizations, as more teams onboard, this doesn't scale well:
+In large organizations, as more teams on-board, this doesn't scale well:

  - People end up "namespacing" things to avoid conflicts and confusion: "This is our Production environment"
  - People struggle to provide any segregation using our permission system.